Best Snake Breeds That Like To Be Handled

 Ball pythons are probably the most popular snake on the market, found in your average pet retail store.

-They are very docile and shy pets and come in various colors.
+They are very docile and shy pets.

-Females grow up to 3 to 5′ feet (1.5m), while males are usually 2 to 3′ feet (.9m) in length.
+Females grow up to 3 to 5 feet, while males are usually 2 to 3 feet long.

 They are usually heavier snakes and can live for a long time, with some living as long as 30 years.
+You must provide fully grown ball pythons with a 40-gallon enclosure.

 Due to their shy nature, we recommend hiding tops on both sides of the enclosure.